JDM95aus/Project_OpenSourceTerracore_P.O.S.T./README.md

 ## 🚀 The Vision

 A future where life's essentials are not commodities, but accessible utilities.
-The TerraCore is a foundational step toward that future—a modular, open-hardware platform designed for local production and global resilience.
+(P.O.S.T) is a foundational step toward that future—a modular, open-hardware platform designed for local production and global resilience.

 ## 🔧 The Technology
 [Food Synthesizer](https://github.com/JDM95aus/Project_OpenSourceTerracore_P.O.S.T.-Scarcity-Money-Greed/blob/main/P_O_S_T_FoodSynthesizer.md) - The complete architectural and operational specification.